LEGENDARY-KING/Genshin-Alhaitham-Mirror-Counter/README.md

 ## Getting Started - Release version

 1. Download the latest release from GitHub.
+2. Check the config.ini file and edit it accordingly
-2. Run the program as an administrator.
+3. Run the program as an administrator.
 This is necessary as Genshin Impact must be run as an administrator and the program needs administrative privileges to monitor keyboard and mouse inputs.

 ## Getting Started - Manual version
 1. Download the source code by either cloning the repository using git or by downloading the source code as a zip file.